exVim use ex-gsearch for global search. It also

 integrate the id-utils building pipeline which is required in ex-gsearch.
 In short,

-command, exVim will generate the ID file which will be used in
+when you use :Update command, exVim will generate the ID file which will be used in

 ex-gsearch.